 Work/Life Balance During School

 Nursing school is going to mold a non-healthcare person into a detail-oriented, perfectionist, think-outside-the-box critical thinker.
 To do this, the rules are strict, the instructors are tough, and the coursework is challenging.
-Many nurses reflect that nursing school was one one of the hardest things they've ever done, but hardly any ever regret that decision.
+Many nurses reflect that nursing school was one of the hardest things they've ever done, but hardly any ever regret that decision.

 To be in a position of being able to save a human life is a great responsibility.
-Nursing school works to find which of those students who are simply not cut-out for it and push and mold the students who are into great nurses.
+Nursing school works to find which of those students are simply not cut-out for it and push and mold the students who are into great nurses.

 And while all this is hard, frustrating, and very demanding, remember that nursing school graduation day is the most exhilarating feeling you may ever have in your life!
 Keep looking forward and let us provide you with all you need to make it to that glorious graduation day!